Plan of a Novel, According to Hints from Various Quarters

-Plan of a Novel, according to Hints from Various Quarters is a short satirical work by Jane Austen, probably written in May 1816.
+Plan of a Novel, According to Hints from Various Quarters is a short satirical work by Jane Austen, probably written in May 1816.
 It was published in complete form for the first time by R. W. Chapman in 1926, extracts having appeared in 1871.
 It has been said that "in the Plan and the correspondence from which it arose, we have the most important account of what Jane Austen understood to be her aims and capacities as a novelist".

 Background

-In 1815 Austen met the Rev. James Stanier Clarke in London.
+In October 1815 Austen was approached via letter by the Rev. James Stanier Clarke, librarian to the Prince Regent.
+The Prince greatly admired Austen's novels, to the point of owning multiple copies so as to have a set in each of his residences.
+Learning that Austen was staying with her brother in London, negotiating the publication of Emma, Clarke invited Austen to visit and be shown around the library of the Prince's London home, Carlton House.
+During the visit, Clarke suggested that the Prince wished to be the dedicatee of Austen's next novel: as Clarke put it, because the Prince admired Austen's novels, she would be "at liberty to dedicate any future novel to him."
+Austen took the hint, dedicating Emma to the Prince when it was published in December 1815, although she privately disapproved of the Prince's lax morals and treatment of his wife.

+The correspondence between Austen and Clarke continued beyond their meeting at Carlton House.
 He had ideas for her fiction, including a novel to be based on a clergyman with a foothold in urban life, as well as the provincial rural settings she had used so far for clerics in her novels.
-At the time (October 1815) she was staying with her brother in London negotiating the publication of Emma, which was then dedicated to the Prince Regent through the good offices of Clarke, who was the Prince's librarian.
-Among Clarke's suggestions was a historical novel on the House of Coburg: Austen side-stepped with a disclaimer about her talents.
-Clarke recommended that Austen should dedicate Emma to the Prince Regent.
-She did this, although she disapproved of his attitude towards his wife.
+Another suggestion, made following the announcement of the engagement of Princess Charlotte of Wales and Prince Leopold of Saxe-Coburg-Saalfield, was an historical novel on the House of Coburg.
+Austen tactfully side-stepped these suggestions with disclaimers about her talents, quipping that she "could no more write a Romance than an Epic Poem."